hughdesmond2006/Starwars-Character-Wiki/README.md

 ### `Starwars Character Wiki`

 Little experiment to test efficient and elegent React code using only functional components, Hooks and memo to control state and lifecyle events.
-Pulls data from an api that is intentionally chosen to be slow, to properly test the incremental loading of each piece of data and the rerenders invloved in each subcomponent update.
+Pulls data from an api that is intentionally chosen to be slow, to properly test the incremental loading of each piece of data and the rerenders involved in each subcomponent update.